fatestapestry/avrae-collections/collection/LOTR 5E/flawed.md

+**Fell (Weapon)**.
 If a Player-hero is making an ability check that can plausibly be affected by a flaw, the check has disadvantage.